Caleb-o/100-days-of-code/README.md

 The official website is [here](https://www.100daysofcode.com/) to get for further information.

+## Milestones
+*Note: Milestones are based on rough estimates, some may be completed earlier or later depending on how days progress.*
+- Day 10-? : SDL2 Game
+- Day 25 : (small) SDL2 game of my own

 ## Progress
 - [x] Day 1 - Simple multithreaded web server (From the Rust book)
 - [x] Day 2 - Rust threading